sahilbishnoi26/teradata-mcp-server/README.md

     - read_table_usage - Measure the usage of a table and views by users in a given schema

     - prompt_general - Create a SQL query against the database
+    - prompt_table_business_description - generates a business description of a table
+    - prompt_database_business_description - generates a business description of a databases based on the tables

 2. td_dba_tools:
     - read_user_sql_list - returns a list of recently executed SQL for a user